Samsung heir braces for top court ruling in ex-president bribery case

 Samsung, the world's biggest maker of memory chips and smartphones, is also facing falling profitability as prices of chips and display panels slide.
 It reported a 56% drop in June-quarter profit and said Japan's curbs blurred its outlook.

-(Reporting by Ju-min Park and Heekyong Yang; Editing by Jack Kim and Christopher Cushing)
+(Reporting by Ju-min Park, Heekyong Yang and Joyce Lee; Editing by Jack Kim and Christopher Cushing)

 By Ju-min Park and Heekyong Yang